Traxx Price Reaches $0.0045 (TRAXX)

 Traxx Token Profile

-Traxx was first traded on March 21st, 2022.
+Traxx’s genesis date was March 21st, 2022.
 Traxx’s total supply is 350,000,000 tokens and its circulating supply is 44,845,574 tokens.
-The official website for Traxx is tokentraxx.com.
 Traxx’s official Twitter account is @tokentraxx and its Facebook page is accessible here.
+Traxx’s official website is tokentraxx.com.

 The utility available on the Traxx Platform will evolve and be accessible by use of the TRAXX Token.